-If you are about the graduate high school and were accepted into ROTC or the Service Academies, congratulations and thanks for choosing to serve.
+If you are about to graduate high school and were accepted into ROTC or the service academies, congratulations and thanks for choosing to serve.

-When it comes to ROTC/ College / USNA, etc, that not only means to reach the military and physical standards, but at this point the academic standards and stress will be a challenge.
+When it comes to ROTC/college/the U.S. Naval Academy, etc., that not only means to reach the military and physical standards, but at this point, the academic standards and stress will be a challenge.

-Here is a common question that comes from many future spec ops candidates who have four years to thoroughly prepare themselves for their future training, but you won't get there if you are not meeting the standards in everything else you have to do in order to graduate:
+Here is a common question that comes from many future spec-ops candidates who have four years to prepare themselves thoroughly for their future training, but you won't get there if you are not meeting the standards in everything else you have to do to graduate:

-Hello Sir.
+Hello, sir.
 My name is Hank.
 I have had the honor of accepting an appointment to USNA, and I am looking forward to plebe summer.
-My long term goal is to become a SEAL from the Academy.
+My long-term goal is to become a SEAL from the Academy.
 I am working on "military fitness" now that sports are complete.
-I run a 6 minute mile, can do 97 sit ups, 70 push ups, and 12 pull ups, each within 2 minutes.
-I know I have a very long ways to go, but I am constantly exercising to improve.
-I am however, not a swimmer.
-Do you think I need to focus on swimming or take lessons before I show up to Plebe Summer?
+I run a 6-minute mile, can do 97 sit-ups, 70 push-ups and 12 pull-ups, each within 2 minutes.
+I know I have a very long way to go, but I am constantly exercising to improve.
+I am, however, not a swimmer.
+Do you think I need to focus on swimming or take lessons before I show up to plebe summer?
 If so, should I purchase a pair of swim fins to get acclimated with?
 Thank you so much for your time.
 Hank

-Plebe Year – Get through Plebe Summer.
-Start learning Navy and Marine Corps basics (history, officer/enlisted ranks, General Orders of the Sentry, Reef Points – USNA, etc).
-If you are not playing a varsity sport, consider the Spec Ops Team – it is just a club of like minded Midshipmen who train for SEAL, EOD, Marines together after school.
-Joining the SOT is not a requirement as there are many other sports and clubs that will help you prepare for BUD/S (Triathlon Team, Endurance Team, Rugby, varsity sports, etc).
-However at the SOT, they will walk you through the process and you will see what fitness is for those juniors/seniors in front of you getting ready for BUD/S, EOD, USMC training.
+Plebe Year -- Get through plebe summer: Start learning Navy and Marine Corps basics (history, officer/enlisted ranks, general orders of the sentry, reef points -- USNA, etc.).
+If you are not playing a varsity sport, consider the spec-ops team, or SOT; it is just a club of like-minded midshipmen who train for SEAL, EOD and Marines together after school.
+Joining the SOT is not a requirement, as many other sports and clubs will help you prepare for BUD/S (the triathlon team, endurance team, rugby, varsity sports, etc.).
+However, they will walk you through the process at the SOT, and you will see what fitness is for those juniors/seniors in front of you getting ready for BUD/S, EOD and USMC training.

-Study Skills – you will have full schedule of classes from Chemistry, Calculus, Naval Engineering 101, English, History, Leadership classes to fill your day and your nights studying.
-TIME MANAGEMENT skills will help you be able to find the time to fit in your physical training.
+Study skills -- You will have a full schedule from chemistry, calculus, Naval Engineering 101, English, history and leadership classes to fill your days and nights studying.
+Time management skills will help you find the time to fit in your physical training.
 (See ideas)

-Youngster (Sophomore) Year – Life will be less stressful for you, but the academics grow more challenging as you get to select a major.
+Youngster (sophomore) Year: Life will be less stressful for you, but the academics grow more challenging as you get to select a major.
 Pick something you are interested in doing.
-You will find more time to train this year and you can really jump start your spec ops level training and learn how to ace the PST (swim, run, pullup, pushups, situps).
+You will find more time to train this year, and you can jump-start your spec-ops level training and learn how to ace the physical screening test, or PST (swim, run, pull-ups, push-ups, sit-ups).
 This is the year to "up your game."

-Second Class (Junior) Year –This is the year when you must tryout for your BUD/S billet.
-During the Fall and Spring of this year, you get the opportunity to attend BUD/S Screening if you qualify (ace the PST).
-BUD/S Screening at the USNA is roughly a 48-hour event that mimics many of the more challenging events of Hell Week and First Phase BUD/S. Having PST scores in the 8 min 500yd swim range, sub 9 minute 1.5 mile range, and 100 pushups, 100 situps, and 20 plus pullups will put you in good stead with the upper half of your classmates to qualify for SOAS – SEAL Officer Assessment and Selection - this upcoming summer, IF you endure the BUD/S Screener.
-All officer candidates must attend SOAS (Service Academy, ROTC, OCS).
-By the way, this year, the academics are typically the toughest as you will take Electrical Engineering, Thermodynamics and more of your major courses.
+Second Class (junior) Year: This is the year when you must try out for your BUD/S billet.
+During the fall and spring of this year, you get the opportunity to attend BUD/S screening if you qualify (ace the PST).
+BUD/S screening at the USNA is roughly a 48-hour event that mimics many of the more challenging events of Hell Week and First Phase BUD/S. Having PST scores in the eight-minute range for the 500-yard swim, a sub-nine-minute, 1.5-mile run range and 100 push-ups, 100 sit-ups and 20-plus pull-ups will put you in good stead with the upper half of your classmates to qualify for SOAS -- SEAL Officer Assessment and Selection this upcoming summer -- if you endure the BUD/S screener.
+All officer candidates must attend SOAS (service academy, ROTC, Officer Candidate School).
+This year, the academics are typically the toughest, as you will take electrical engineering, thermodynamics and more of your major courses.

-Regardless, the journey is a challenge, but fun and worth it.
+Regardless, the journey is a challenge, but it is fun and worth it.
 Be patient with your training.
-Consider training for the long run with periodization program each year and grow in all the elements of fitness throughout the final years of your teens and into your early twenties.
-But to answer your questions, no I would not worry about it too much this summer.
+Consider training for the long run with a periodization program each year and grow in all elements of fitness throughout the final years of your teens and into your early 20s.
+But to answer your questions, no, I would not worry about it too much this summer.
 You will have plenty of time to prepare and learn how to swim at USNA.
-Take a SCUBA course when there and you will get all the gear your need (fins, mask) to advance your training when you are ready.
-For now, continue your running and PT exercises and learn more about the Navy as you will be tested during Plebe Summer.
+Take a SCUBA course there, and you will get all the gear you need (fins, mask) to advance your training when you are ready.
+For now, continue your running and PT exercises and learn more about the Navy as you will be tested during plebe summer.